unoplatform/uno/doc/articles/uno-development/guidelines-for-creating-and-triaging-issues.md

 We try to apply these priority labels consistently across the entire project, but if you notice an issue that you believe to be incorrectly prioritized, please do let us know and we will evaluate your counter-proposal.

-If you want an issue resolved faster, please tell the maintainers that you are willing to send in a pull-request and we'll do everything we can to bring you to speed with becoming a contributor.
+If you want an issue resolved faster, please tell the maintainers that you are willing to send in a pull-request and we'll do everything we can to bring you up to speed with becoming a contributor.

 * `priority/critical-urgent`: Must be actively worked on as someone's top priority right now.
 Stuff is burning.
 If it's not being actively worked on, someone is expected to drop what they're doing immediately to work on it.
 Team leaders are responsible for making sure that all the issues, labeled with this priority, are being actively worked on.
-Examples include user-visible bugs in core features, broken builds or tests and critical security issues.
+Examples include time-sensitive hotfixes, broken builds or tests and critical security issues.

 * `priority/important-soon`: Must be staffed and worked on either currently, or very soon, ideally in time for the next release.